GunturWibawa/ZuberDataAnalysis/README.md

 The project assigned to me during the sixth sprint involves Collecting and Storing Data (SQL).

-Throughout this sprint, I delved into the intricacies of structured databases and learned the methodologies of retrieving data through SQL.
+Throughout this sprint, I dived into the complexity of structured databases and learned the methodologies of retrieving data through SQL.

 # **Project Insight**